-Sample 2.4 Instructions for semantic differential scales
+Sample 2.4 Instructions for Semantic Differential Scales

 The following section of the questionnaire aims at finding out about your ideas and impressions about SOMETHING.
 In answering the questions we would like to ask you to rate these concepts on a number of scales.
-These all have pairs of opposites at each end, and between these there are 7 dashes.
-You are to place a check mark on one of the seven positions, indicating how you feel about the particular concept in view of the two poles.
-For example, if the scales refer to "listening comprehension tasks" and you find these rather useless and fairly easy, you can place your check marks as follows:
+These all have pairs of opposites at each end, and between these there are seven dashes.
+You are to place an "X" on one of the seven positions, indicating how you feel about the particular concept in view of the two poles.
+For example, if the scales refer to "listening comprehension tasks" and you find these rather useless and fairly easy, you can place the "X"s as follows: